 Since the process creates a molten metal pool, the DED process typically occurs in a hermetically sealed chamber either, filled with inert gas for laser and arc energy source or vacuum for electron beam systems to stop metal oxidization, especially for reactive materials like Titanium.

 The centre of a typical DED system is the nozzle head (figure 2) which consists of the energy source and the powder delivery nozzles which converges at the point of deposit where the laser beam is focused.
 Nozzle head is mounted on either a multi-axis CNC (Computer Numerical Control) head or an articulated arm.
 Typically, the build platform is part of the multi-axis CNC system which includes the nozzle head.

 - Using the geometric CAD information, both the nozzle head and the build platform is moved to generate the 3D geometrical features

-- Laser beam melts the surface and creates a small molten pool of the material on the substrate at the start point along the build path
+- The laser beam melts the surface and creates a small molten pool of the material on the substrate at the start point along the build path

 - The feeders feed the powder through the nozzle into this molten pool

-- Using the CAD geometric information, CNC controlled head or the bed or both are moved along the build path to create the metal part feature
+- Using the CAD geometric information, CNC controlled head or the bed or both are moved along the build path to creating the metal part feature

 Predominantly, DED uses metal in the form of either wire or powder.
 However, DED technology is also capable of using polymers and ceramics.
 For example, Arevo makes composite frames using polymer and filament of carbon fibre.